zipzopboppitybop/Api-Project/README.md

 to connect the routes to the app.js file.

 For the front we will need to install react and redux and create an app for the website.
+We will then npm install js-cookie, react-redux, react-router-dom@^5, redux, and redux-thunk.
+Then npm install -D redux-logger.
+We can then npm start the backend and frontend and start the server.